 Indicator (c).
-McGrath House has a process in place by which the Program Director reviews the existing plan for adequacy in providing a safe environment for residents.
-The Program Director states in an interview with the Auditor that they consider any findings from a PREA event or any other situation where the safety or security of the building was compromised.
-The Vice President for Justice Services and the PREA Coordinator also confirmed that they would be consulted on any long-term changes and additions of resources such as video surveillance equipment.
+LightHouse has a process in place by which the Director reviews the existing plan for adequacy in providing a safe environment for residents.
+In an interview with the Auditor, the Program Director states that they consider any findings from a PREA event or any other situation where the safety or security of the building was compromised.
+The PREA Coordinator also confirmed that administration would be consulted on any long-term changes and additions of resources such as video surveillance equipment.
+Documentation was provided supporting a review meeting was completed in April that included the PREA Coordinator.
 Vice President for Justice Services and Program Director confirm that immediate solutions would be put in place to resolve identified risk from incident reviews or investigations.
-Vice President supports Community Resources for Justice's commitment to providing a safe environment at all times for the women of McGrath House.
+The Vice President supports Community Resources for Justice's commitment to providing a safe environment at all times for the residents of LightHouse.